CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 ### Machine Learning with EO data

 One example of the advanced usage of EO data is for machine learning.
 If you are interested in the topic, you can find a lot of examples from [CSC machine learning with spatial data course materials]( https://github.com/csc-training/GeoML).
-For practical guidelines, see [CSC machine learning guide](ml-guide.md)
+For practical guidelines, see also [CSC machine learning guide](ml-guide.md)

-### Alternative processing services
+## Alternative processing services
-Below is a list of alternative EO processing services that might be useful, when a lot of data is required and downloading it all to CSC might not be feasible:
+Below is a list of alternative EO processing services that might be useful, when a lot of data is required and downloading it all to CSC might not be feasible.
+All of them include the main open datasets: Sentinel, Landsat, MODIS etc.

-**[Google Earth Engine](https://earthengine.google.com/)** is a processing platform, which requires registration.
-It can be accessed via browser and has worldwide analysis ready data available (<a href="https://developers.google.com/earth-engine/datasets/catalog/" aria-label="GEE data catalogue">browse the catalogue</a>) including Sentinel-1 and Sentinel-2 data.
+**[Google Earth Engine](https://earthengine.google.com/)** is a processing platform, which requires registration, but is free of charge for research users.
+It can be accessed via browser and has worldwide analysis ready data available (<a href="https://developers.google.com/earth-engine/datasets/catalog/" aria-label="GEE data catalogue">browse the catalogue</a>).
 In general, JavaScript is used on the platform, but also  <a href="https://developers.google.com/earth-engine/guides/python_install" aria-label="Python on GEE">Python</a>  and  <a href="https://github.com/r-spatial/rgee" aria-label="R on GEE">R</a> support exists.
 Check out [GEE's tutorials](https://developers.google.com/earth-engine/tutorials).
 Note that Google Cloud Storage might be needed to export large datasets.

- **[Data and Information Access Services (DIAS)](https://www.copernicus.eu/en/access-data/dias)** are paid processing platforms with direct data access.
-The services provide primarily Copernicus data, but also Landsat.

 **[Microsoft planetary computer](https://planetarycomputer.microsoft.com)**.
 For computing it offers JupyterHub together with Dask Gateway, both CPUs and GPUs are available.
 It is currently available in preview.

+ **[Data and Information Access Services (DIAS)](https://www.copernicus.eu/en/access-data/dias)** cloud based Virtual Machines (VMs), dedicated baremetal servers, containers, operating system and software images.
+Specialized in EO, user support available.
+Commercial services.

+[**Sentinelhub**](https://www.sentinel-hub.com/explore/).
+Several different APIs.
+Commercial service.

-**Commercial clouds**: Amazon, Google Cloud and Microsoft Azure, all provide computing services, their data offerings were listed above.
-Data download costs might be smaller if using virtual machines of the same cloud provider in the same region.
+**Commercial clouds**: Amazon, Google Cloud and Microsoft Azure, all provide virtual machines and other processing services, all of them have some local data, see links above.
+No EO support.

 ## Where can I get help?